boostorg/gil/CONTRIBUTING.md

 inside a stand-alone clone Boost.GIL repository and without any need to clone the whole Boost super-project.

+For available custom CMake options, open the top-level `CMakeLists.txt` and search for `option`.

 Here is an example of such lightweight workflow in Linux environment (Debian-based):

 * Install required Boost libraries